Club: Korona Kielce | Opening: 2006 | Capacity: 15,500 seats

 History and description

-Stadion Miejski w Kielcach was built at the same site as Kielce’s old stadium.
+The Kolporter Arena, also known as Stadion Miejski w Kielcach, was built in the place of Kielce’s old stadium that had stood at the same site.
 Construction of the new stadium started in 2004, and was completed two years later.

-Stadion Miejski w Kielcach officially opened on the 1st of April 2006 with a league match between Korona Kielce and Zagłębia Lubin.
+Stadion Miejski w Kielcach officially opened on 1 April 2006 with a league match between Korona Kielce and Zagłębia Lubin.
 The new stadium came at a cost of PLN 48 million.

-In 2012, Stadion Miejski hosted the Polish Cup final after other stadiums turned out to be unavailable due to various reasons.
+In 2012, the Kolporter Arena hosted the Polish Cup final after other stadiums turned out to be unavailable due to various reasons.

 Address: ul. Ściegiennego 8, Kielce

 Polish citizens need a Fan Card (Karta Kibica) to be able to attend a Korona home match.
-The card can be acquired at the club offices at the stadium.
-Foreigners should be able to buy a ticket with identification, but this has not been explicitly confirmed by Korona.
-For more information email firstname.lastname@example.org.
+This card can be acquired at the club offices at the stadium.
+Foreigners should be able to buy a ticket with just an ID.
+For more information email email@example.com.

-Ticket prices range from PLN 13.00 for a seat behind the goal to PLN 21.00 for a central seat at one of the long sides.
-Prices are increased for a number of top matches to between PLN 20.00 and PLN 30.00.
+Ticket prices range from PLN 16.00 for a seat behind the goal to PLN 27.00 for a central seat at one of the long sides.